dexie/dexie-website/docs/Collection/Collection.offset().md

 db.[table].where(index).above(value).and(filterFunction).offset(N)
 ```

-### A better paging approach
+### A better paging approach using a unique property

-Paging can generally be done more efficiently by adapting the query to the last result instead of using offset/limit.
+Paging can generally be done more efficiently by adapting the query to the uniqueness of the last result instead of using offset/limit.
 ```javascript
 const PAGE_SIZE = 10;